For everyone alive longer than 8 years (55 min)

 She died in 1996.

-The Katitzi books have been translated into a variety of languages, and a television series and a record with her stories, has been created.
+The Katitzi books have been translated into a variety of languages, and a television series and a LP-record with her stories, have been created.